Former Community – We Moved

 You: (positive sentence structure) "We need to address certain problems, but we've had some success on this intiative."

-*Note: Also notice how Ullmen uses the word "but" to negate his previous (negative) sentence so it's even more positive by the end in the second example.
+*Note: This specific example is from John B. Ullmen in his course, Influencing Others.
+Notice how he strategically uses the word "but" to negate his previous (negative) sentence so it's even more positive by the end in that second example.

-So, Ali, what does this have to do with the closer the emailer used?
+So, bringing this back around to the closer the emailer used:

-By putting "spare a few minutes for a brief phone conversation" and then "meet up for a quick coffee at your office" right after, you're putting the option that will cause the receiver to lose the most at the end of the sentence which makes your general ask come across less positive (and less persuasive) than it could be.
+If they put a high value on their time (and almost all high-value people do), by putting "spare a few minutes for a brief phone conversation" first and then "meet up for a quick coffee at your office" after, you're putting the option that will cause the receiver to lose the most last—which makes your general ask come across less positive (and less persuasive) than it could be.

 Him: "If you would be able to spare a few minutes to meet up for a quick coffee at your office in Santa Monica, or perhaps even a brief phone conversation, I'd be more than grateful."